 There’s nothing worse than a dry meatloaf.

-I was happily surprised with how the turkey meatloaf turned out – moist, well-seasoned, and just the right amount for our family of four.
+I was happily surprised with how the turkey meatloaf turned out!
+Plenty of moisture and flavor.
 It’s a winner!

 - 1 pound ground turkey